beeper/sdk-docs/README.md

 });
 ```

-`content` varies depending on the eventType.
+The `content` parameter varies depending on the eventType.
 For example:

 ```javascript
 await widgetApi.sendRoomEvent('m.room.message', {